influxdata/docs-v2/content/flux/v0.x/stdlib/universe/keyvalues.md

 ### keyColumns

-List of columns from which values are extracted.All columns must be of the same type.
+List of columns from which values are extracted.

+All columns must be of the same type.
 Each input table must have all of the columns in the `keyColumns` parameter.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Get key values from explicitly defined columns